Bechem1999/CYBERSECURITY-ENVIRONMENT-LAB-SET-UP/README.md

 # Step 3.
 Create the NAT Network
 A dedicated NatNetwork was configured using the 10.0.0.0/24 IPv4 subnet, with DHCP enabled for automatic IP assignment and IPv6 disabled.
 <img width="1585" height="817" alt="CONFIGURING NAT NETWORKS" src="https://github.com/user-attachments/assets/a10245da-4313-4a46-bfa2-343d3511eea2" />
+A NAT Network was chosen to enable communication between multiple virtual machines within the same isolated network while still providing outbound internet connectivity.

+This configuration will allow future attacker and target VMs to communicate effectively within the cybersecurity lab environment.

+# Step 4.
+Import Kali Linux
+The **Kali Linux virtual machine** was obtained from the official Kali Linux website and subsequently imported into **VirtualBox**.

+The VM’s **network adapter** was then configured with the following settings: